noclueonwhattodo/20-time-/Logs.md

 ## Day four 2018-01-19 ##

 Today was a day of highs and lows.
 I started pretty slow because my hands where cold, but quicly rocketed up to a new highscore of **53 WPM even**.
 For 11 games straight I scored over 40WPM.
 On 5 occasions I scored over 50WPM.
 Theres  a pretty big dip in the WPM because I wanted to see how it would effect the results if I left the game running for a bit.
 During the last few days I had a horrible accuracty (as low as 78%).
 This kicked me out of the flow I had and really killed my motivation.
 Final of **42.24-82.57**.

+## Day five 2018-01-20 ##

+In all honesty today sucked.
+I didn't get a highscore, my accuracy sucked and it was a throughrly dissapointing 20 minutes.
+Towards the end my hands (especially my wrists) really hurt.
+As dumb as this sounds this might actually be taxing on my body.
+Well pain is progress so tomorrow should be better **39.07-82.03%**.